Lee15946/AWSInAction/Developer/AWS CICD: CodeCommit, CodePipeline, CodeBuild, CodeDeploy.md

     - Configure all the other repositories with an upstream to it
     - Packages fetched from npmjs.com are cached in the Upstream Repository, rather than fetching and storing them in each Repository
 - CodeArtfiact - Retention
-  - If a requested package version is found in an Upstream Repository, a reference to it is retained and is always availbale from the Downstream Repository
+  - If a requested package version is found in an Upstream Repository, a reference to it is retained and is always available from the Downstream Repository
   - The retained package version is not affected by changes to the Upstream Repository (deleting it, update the package,...)
-  - Intermdediate repositories do not keep the package
+  - Intermediate repositories do not keep the package
   - Example - Fetching Package from npmjs.com
     - Package Manager connected to Repository A requestes the package Lodash v4.17.20
     - The pakcage version is not present in any of the three repositories